 The highlight of Uganda Tours to Bwindi Forest and the popular Tourist Activity carried out in Bwindi Forest National Park is Gorilla trekking also known as Gorilla Tracking.
 Bwindi impenetrable forest national park is a home to more than 700 Mountain Gorillas an endangered species.
 Gorilla trekking in Bwindi Forest is carried out in Buhoma sector, Ruhija sector, Rushaga Sector and Nkuringo sector where by more than 100 Gorilla Permits are available to Gorilla lovers every day, who can purchase the Gorilla permits at 600USD.
-Gorilla Tracking begins at 8:00Am and the trekking exercise may last from 1 to 7 hours where by Trekkers are allowed to spend 1 hour with the Gorillas.
+Gorilla Tracking begins at 8:00Am and the Gorilla Trekking exercise may last from 1 to 7 hours where by Trekkers are allowed to spend 1 hour with the Gorillas.
 Gorilla Trekkers must follow Gorilla Trekking and Gorilla Regulations.

 This is a new gorilla experience exercise carried out in Rushaga Gorilla Group or Rushaga Gorilla sector.
 Gorilla Habituation Experience besides the ordinary Gorilla trekking which is an exciting adventure itself, Gorilla trekkers spend 4 hours with these wild Gorillas in their natural habitat.
 During GHE Tourist alongside researchers visit a wild Gorilla group and prepare it for human interaction thus spending more hours observing and learning more about the mountain gorilla lifestyle.
 Gorilla Permit for Gorilla Habituation Experience cost 1500USD and Guests must know the right clothing to wear during Gorilla Habituation Experience.

 Cycling and Mountain Biking